Jon-drugstore/Avatar-GAN/README.md

 ```

 ## Datasets
-The datasets used in Avatar-GAN are generated from:
+The datasets used in Avatar-GAN were generated from:

 - `Chicago Face Dataset (CFD)`: [CFD dataset](https://chicagofaces.org/default/).
 - `Avataaars Library`: [Avataaars](https://avataaars.com/).